jacob-osborne2000/jacob-osborne2000.github.io/index.md

 I also have a discussion of R Markdown and reproducibility [on one of my course pages](https://andreashandel.github.io/MADAcourse/1e_ToolsforReproducibility.html).
 You'll find additional links to potentially useful R Markdown (and Github) resources there.

+# This is an edit to see if this update the website

+I've changed the index.md file instead of the readme